act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 [document]: https://dom.spec.whatwg.org/#concept-document 'Definition of document'
 [document element]: https://dom.spec.whatwg.org/#document-element 'Definition of document element'
 [document has a main landmark]: https://act-rules.github.io/rules/b40fd1 'Rule Document has a main landmark'
-[document has headings]: https://act-rules.github.io/rules/047fe0 'Rule Document has headings'
+[document has headings for each section of content]: https://act-rules.github.io/rules/047fe0 'Rule Document has headings for each section of content'
 [first focusable elements are links to sections of content]: https://act-rules.github.io/rules/e53727 'Rule First focusable elements are links to sections of content'
 [first focusable element is link to main content]: https://act-rules.github.io/rules/8a213c 'Rule First focusable element is link to main content'
 [focusable]: #focusable 'Definition of focusable'